Looking for simple cleaning tips for the house? Save time and clean in half the time with these clever cleaning shortcuts.

 Some of my vases have too narrow a neck to get my hands down in there to clean.
 So instead, I fill the vase about half with water, add a drop of dishwashing liquid and add in a handful of rice.
 Swirl the rice and the soap around in the vase and it will get all the flower scum off the bottom.
 Then dump the rice out, rinse the vase off and your vase is clean in minutes.

 I love the floor in the butler’s pantry, but the grout is hard to keep clean because there’s so much of it.
 Someone is always spilling coffee on the floor or trash will spill out of the can.

 The simple, easy answer?
 This mop is AMAZING

 You just add the cleaner to the mop and squirt and go.

 A clean tile floor in minutes.

-I hope you enjoy my best cleaning tips and this post inspired you and helps cut your cleaning time and makes you (and your house) so much happier.
+I hope you enjoy my best cleaning tips and these tips help with all those messes, cuts your cleaning time and makes you (and your house) so much happier.

 If you have a cleaning tip?

 We amazing cleaners have to stick together. 🙂

 Affiliate links are used in conjunction with this post.